Are you Prepared to Evacuate?

 - No one should enter an evacuation route without a full tank of gas;

-- Evacuees should bring their Shelter Go Kit and have their Car Emergency Kit ready when evacuating;
+- Evacuees should bring their disaster-supply kit when evacuating;

 - Evacuees must obey all special traffic signs and law enforcement orders;